hiker/lfric_atm-fab/README.md

 	- core/mesh_tools

-In order to use the Fab build system, a wrapper script installed in the LFRic core repo needs to be used.
-Example (but don't try this now):
+In order to use the Fab build system, a wrapper script installed in the LFRic core repository needs to be used.
+Example usage (but don't try this now):

     cd $(LFRIC_APPS)/applications/lfric_atm
     $LFRIC_CORE/build.sh ./fab_lfric_atm.py